justland/just-func/books/just-func-specification/src/grammar.md

 use := [variable-identifier, module-identifier] ;
 ```

-This syntax is similar to `let` so the language is more consistent.
+This syntax is similar to `let`, so the language is more consistent.
 It does not need the additional `use` expression.
 Putting `variable-identifier` first make auto-importing the last part of `module-identifier` not possible.
-Auto completion on `variable-identifier` is not possible as it comes before `module-identifier`.
+Auto-completion on `variable-identifier` is not possible as it comes before `module-identifier`.

 #### doc